top of page

 We're getting closer, almost revealing another important piece of the puzzle!

-digestion system modell in the hands of a doctor
+digestion system modell in the hands of a doctor.

 When fibers are broken down in the intestines, bacteria living there produce substances like short-chain fatty acids (acetic acid, propionic acid, and valeric acid) and certain vitamins (e.g., B vitamins and K vitamin).
 These valuable fatty acids protect the integrity of the cells lining the digestive system, providing an energy source for intestinal cells, stimulating their function and renewal.
 Additionally, they contribute to the proper functioning of the digestive system's immune function and participate in inhibiting inflammatory processes.
 So, when you consume fibers, you're not just feeding yourself; you're also nourishing your gut microbiota, making your gut health harmonious and "happy," leading to your satisfaction.
 That's how the story comes full circle.